RapidFireAI/Articles/GRPO/GRPO-blog-post.md

 - Sequential, GPU-hogging runs hide early comparative signals and delay insight.
 - Mid-run pivots are costly; stopping losers and branching winners is hard.

-RapidFire AI addresses these issues head-on with adaptive execution, multi-config APIs, a live dashboard, and "Interactive Control Ops" (IC Ops) that let you guide experiments as they learn.
+RapidFire AI addresses these issues with adaptive execution, multi-config APIs, a live dashboard, and "Interactive Control Ops" (IC Ops) that let you guide experiments as they learn.

+## The Solution: How RapidFire AI Works

+RapidFire AI splits your dataset randomly into "chunks" and cycles LLM configurations through the GPUs at chunk boundaries.
+You get incremental signal on eval metrics across all configs much more quickly.
+The automatic checkpointing via an efficient shared-memory-based adapter/model spilling/loading mechanism keeps training smooth, stable, and consistent.
+Use IC Ops to adapt mid-flight to stop low-performers earlier and clone promising ones with tweaked config knobs, optionally warm-starting from the parent's weights.

+### Interactive Control Ops (IC Ops)

+IC Ops let you guide experiments mid-flight through the RapidFire AI dashboard.
+You can stop underperforming configurations after 1-2 chunks (instead of waiting for full training), clone promising configurations with modified hyperparameters (e.g., change learning rate or beta values), and optionally warm-start the cloned config from the parent's checkpoint.
+This enables rapid iteration: identify winners early, explore variations without starting from scratch, and avoid wasting GPU budget on configurations that show poor early signals.

 ## Getting Started